cisco/mindmeld/source/userguide/deep_neural_nets.rst

 .. _choices_for_tokenization:

 A noteworthy distinction between the traditional suite of models versus the deep neural models suite is the way the inputs are prepared for the underlying model.
-While the inputs for the former are prepared based on the specifications provided in the ``'features'`` key of the classifier's config, those of the latter are naive in the sense that they are simply a sequence of tokens in the input query;
+While the inputs for the former are prepared based on the specifications provided in the ``'features'`` key of the classifier's config, inputs of deep neural models are naive in the sense that they are simply a sequence of tokens in the input query;
-the deep neural models do the heavy-lifting of discovering patters to classify the text.
+these models do the heavy-lifting of discovering patterns to classify the text.

 Broadly, the tokens can be created with individual characters or group of characters (aka. sub-words) or words split at whitespace.
 Based on the choice of tokenization, a sequence of tokens are obtained from the input queries which are then converted into a sequence of ids for the neural model.
-The neural suite has the following choices of tokenizations to prepare inputs for neural models.

 .. note::